Stone pine: Pests

+Uses

 Food

 Pinus pinea has been cultivated extensively for at least 6,000 years for its edible pine nuts, which have been trade items since early historic times.
 The tree has been cultivated throughout the Mediterranean region for so long that it has naturalized, and is often considered native beyond its natural range.

 Ornamental

 The tree is among the current symbols of Rome.
 It was first planted in Rome during the Roman Republic, where many historic Roman roads, such as the Via Appia, were (and still are) embellished with lines of stone pines.
 Stone pines were planted on the hills of the Bosphorus strait in Istanbul for ornamental purposes during the Ottoman period.
 In Italy, the stone pine has been an aesthetic landscape element since the Italian Renaissance garden period.
 In the 1700s, P. pinea began being introduced as an ornamental tree to other Mediterranean climate regions of the world, and is now often found in gardens and parks in South Africa, California, and Australia.
 It has naturalized beyond cities in South Africa to the extent that it is listed as an invasive species there.
 It is also planted in western Europe up to southern Scotland, and on the East Coast of the United States up to New Jersey.

 In the United Kingdom it has won the Royal Horticultural Society's Award of Garden Merit.

 Small specimens are used for bonsai, and also grown in large pots and planters.
 The year-old seedlings are seasonally available as table-top Christmas trees 20–30 cm tall.